Triston Casas Player Props: Red Sox vs. Orioles

 - The Orioles' 3.97 team ERA ranked 17th across all MLB pitching staffs.

-- Orioles pitchers combined to surrender 171 total home runs last year (1.1 per game).
+- Orioles pitchers combined to allow 171 total home runs last year (1.1 per game).
 That ranked 14th in baseball.

 © 2023 Data Skrive.
 All rights reserved.